Yu-Chen-BU/US2C-Lab/_news/announcement_3.md

 ---
 layout: post
-date: 2023-12-27 11:59:00-0400
+date: 2025-03-03 11:59:00-0400
 inline: true
 ---

-:fireworks: :sparkles: :smile: Congratulations Simeon successfully passed the comprehensive exam!
+:fireworks: :sparkles: :smile: Congratulations Qian successfully defended the prospectus!
+You're one more step closer to your Ph.D.!